lethang7794/learning-github-actions/chap-09.md

   - Who it apply to: with `Bypass list`
   - Which target it apply to: with `Targets`

-- Multile rulesets can apply at the same time through `rule layering`[^rule-layering]
+- Multiple rulesets can apply at the same time through `rule layering`[^rule-layering]

 - Users with read access can view the active rulesets, so they know which rule they are violating.